the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Homeland Defense / Wasteland Surveillance / Raider Suppression Initiatives, each locked behind a starting policy and designed to help each faction survive the early-game.
   - Naval War College, the naval counterpart to the Military Academy, but cannot exist in the same city as the Military Academy.

-- New tile improvement: the Artificial atoll, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.
+- Two new tile improvements: the Artificial atoll and Floating Settlement, unlocked at Ocean Remediation and built exclusively by the Seastead Vessel.

 - Some of the factions in the base scenario have gained one or more new UUs/UBs, or had one of their UBs adjusted.